wbrowar/craft-guide/README.md

 1. Create an Home template in your site's `templates` directory.
 It can be named whatever you want, but the default is `_guide/index`, so if you create an `index.twig` file at this path, `/templates/_guide/index.twig`, it will show up in the Guide CP Section.
 2. If you want to change your Guide Home template's location, edit the path to your new location on the Guide plugin settings page.
 3. You can create multiple pages and link to them through a navigation set in your Guide Home template.
-Configure this code anywhere within your template.
+Configure this code anywhere within your Home template. *NOTE: this code does not need to be located on any other template.*

     ```$twig
     {{ updateGuideCpNav({